 Before You Use Your Towels

-I know how exciting a ”life changing event” like getting new towels can be.
+I know how exciting a “life-changing event” like getting new towels can be.
 But, before you get too excited ask yourself this.
-How long so you want these towels to last?
+How long do you want these towels to last?
 Are they an important part of the decor?
 Are matching things important to you?
 If so, you may want to buy two or three sets of towels.
 So instead of 2 towels, 2 hand towels, 2 face washers and 2 bath mats you may want 4 or even six.
 This will prolong the life of each, obviously.

 Anyway, before you use your towels for the first time you should follow the instructions above ….
 How to revitalise your towels.
 This is why — when you walk through the department store or your favourite linen distributor, your first instinct is to touch the towels.
 You squeeze them and rub your face on them to test them, right?
 Yes and the manufacturer knows that we all do this.

 Guess what, they have a little trick.
 So that their towels feel really nice in the stores, they use a special fabric softening agent.
-This agent also has water repelling properties and has to be stripped from the towels before they will be effective.
+This agent also has water-repelling properties and has to be stripped from the towels before they will be effective.

 Soap & Softener